Option 1: View demo data

 TSL

-Transcript support level of the best peptide
+: Transcript support level of the best transcript.

 Pos